Industrial marketing: Competitive tendering

 Because of the significant value of many purchases, issues of probity arise.
 Organisations seek to ensure that awarding a contract is based on "best fit" to the agreed criteria, and not bribery, corruption, or incompetence.

 Bidding process

 Suppliers who are seeking to win a competitive tender go through a bidding process.
 At its most primitive, this would consist of evaluating the specification (issued by the purchasing organization), designing a suitable proposal, and working out a price.
-This is a "primitive" approach because...